dirkkelly/curriculum-intro/week_2/methods/exercises.md

 divide(20,0) #=> "Sorry, can't divide by zero"
 ```

 ####3: Write a method that creats a mad libs joke.
-The method should take 3 arguments a noun, verb, and an adjective.
+The method should take 3 arguments a noun, verb, and an adverb.
 Use the below format as the outline for your method
 ```
 A <noun> <verb> into a bar.
-Wow this joke is already <adj> funny!
+Wow this joke is already <adv> funny!

-bar_joke("dolphin", "flys", "tiny")
+bar_joke("dolphin", "flys", "eternally")
  #=> "A dolphin flys into a bar.
-Wow, this joke is already tiny funny!"
+Wow, this joke is already eternally funny!"

 ```